google/playground-elements/README.md

 }
 ```

-## Option 3: Files property
+### Option 3: Files property

-Directly set the `files` property to an array of files.
+In JavaScript, directly set the `files` property to an array of files.

 ```js
 const ide = document.querySelector('playground-ide');